 DISCLAIMER.
 Community Standards receives a substantial number of records requests and are typically working on several processes at any given time during the calendar year.
 Responsibility rests with the individual submitting a request, to review and adhere to scheduled deadlines; Community Standards does not entertain requests for expedited processing.

-Students have the right to review their own educational records, in the presence of a designated university official and during regular business hours.
+Current and former students have the right to review their own education records, in the presence of a designated university official and during regular business hours.
 Students are not entitled to review records that contain personal identifiable information of others.
 Therefore, if a request is approved, records will be redacted (e.g., crossed-out or blanked-out) in compliance with FERPA and general protections of privacy.
 Community Standards may comply with the request within a reasonable amount of time, not to exceed 45 days after receipt of the request.

-Community Standards authored a Good Standing Policy (eff.
-Aug 2023) and procedural guidelines for the Campus Disciplinary Clearance Check process, which is designed for faculty and staff to determine eligibility when students express interest in participating in university-approved academic and co-curricular activities, hold certain leadership positions, represent the University at a special event or for volunteer opportunities that involve interacting with vulnerable populations and must be in good behavioral standing.
+In 2023, the Good Standing Policy and procedural guidelines for the Campus Disciplinary Clearance Check process was published.
+This is an internal process designed when faculty and staff need to determine eligibility when students express interest in participating in university-approved curricular and co-curricular activities, hold certain leadership positions, represent the University at a special event or for volunteer opportunities that involve interacting with vulnerable populations and must be in good behavioral standing.

-1. OBTAIN STUDENTS PERMISSION.
+OBTAIN STUDENT PERMISSION.
 Faculty and staff must first inform and obtain permission from students explicitly authorizing the release of their disciplinary information from Community Standards.

-4. TIMELINE.
-Campus Clearance Checks are typically completed within five to seven business days from the date the request is submitted.
+TIMELINE.
+Campus Clearance Checks are typically completed within seven to ten business days from the date the request is submitted.
 In cases where a campus office or department submits multiple requests or a single clearance check contains a substantial amount of student names, completion times will be based on the number of records submitted and may take longer to complete; please plan accordingly.

-If a student has plans to transfer to another educational institution, seek admission to graduate and professional schools (e.g., law, veterinary, medical), specialized programs and state bar associations, a brief summary of a student’s disciplinary history may be requested as a condition for admission.
+If a student has plans to transfer to another educational institution, seek admission to graduate or professional schools (e.g., school of law, veterinary, medicine), specialized programs and state bar associations, a brief summary of a student’s disciplinary history may be requested as a condition for admission.

 On occasion, a Dean’s Certification will require both the student’s disciplinary and academic history.
 In those cases, Community Standards will consult with the Dean's office from the appropriate academic college.
 Community Standards will complete the standard form provided or prepare a summary statement of the student’s disciplinary history if no form is available.
 Summary statements are not considered letters of recommendation and after processing, completed forms or statements are sent directly to the entity, not to student.